Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Equally, on the other side of the slash, a submissive should not be punished for:

-• voicing feelings or concerns;
+- voicing feelings or concerns;

-• stating a boundary or a limit; or
+- stating a boundary or a limit; or

-• providing more information to their dominant (eg explaining why they practically cannot do something they have just asked).
+- providing more information to their dominant (eg explaining why they practically cannot do something they have just asked).

 Punishment is a great tool, but as most great tools, it can do a lot of damage in the wrong hands.
-If you’re in a dynamic with any of the above, you should, at the very least, take a good, long look at your relationship and strongly consider if it might be abusive.
+If you’re in a dynamic with any of the above, you should, at the very least, take a good, long look at your relationship and strongly consider whether it might be abusive.

 These lists are by no means exhaustive, but it should give you an idea of the kind of thing to avoid.